 The tour is approximately 30-minutes and begins in the courtyard ticket office at 6 p.m. each night.
 The tour capacity is only 25 persons and fills up fast so we recommend booking in advance.
 The cost is $10 per person.
 Call the ticket office at (309) 438-2535.

-Now the Festival is partnering with Ewing Manor to offer guided tours on Thursday and Friday afternoons, starting July 6.
+The Festival partners with Ewing Manor to offer guided tours.
+The 2018 schedule has not yet been determined, but are likely to be on Thursday and Friday afternoons.
 Tickets $5 per person, available via the ISF Box Office only.

 Explore the historic building often called “The Castle” by locals.
 Davis and Hazle Buck Ewing built Ewing Manor in 1928-29.
 They lived in influential circles.
 He was a cousin of Adlai Ewing Stevenson, an Illinois governor and Presidential candidate, Hazle was an heir to the Wrigley Chewing Gum family.
 The manor’s Channel-Norman architectural style and surrounding gardens, (created by the same landscape architect who also designed Springfield's Lincoln Memorial Gardens), make it one of the most beautiful historic homes in the state.
 And that holds true for the Inside as well with much of its original furnishings are intact.
 Hazle bequeathed it to the ISU Foundation, and it soon became a popular spot for student actors to perform scenes of Shakespeare plays, thus inspiring the Illinois Shakespeare Festival.

 Every performance night, before the evening performance, there is something extra going on.
 They originated on the lawn, hence the name.
-From mini performances of an all-female Comedy of Errors to strolling singers and folk groups, our Green Shows are always entertaining.
+From mini performances of Shakespeare to strolling singers and folk groups, our Green Shows are always entertaining.
 Check the schedule for details as they become available.